Bang Tao vs Kamala: Which Phuket Area is Better for

 | Management quality | Established programs | Varies by developer |

-Bang Tao benefits from the Laguna catchment — visitors who book nearby resorts often overflow into nearby condos and villas.
-The Boat Avenue retail strip creates year-round foot traffic, and the proximity to Phuket International Airport (20–25 minutes) makes it the default landing zone for short-stay tourists.
+Bang Tao benefits from the Laguna catchment, resort overflow fills nearby condos.
+Boat Avenue creates year-round foot traffic, and Phuket International Airport (20-25 minutes) makes it the default landing zone for short-stay tourists.

-Kamala relies more on destination appeal.
-Guests who choose Kamala specifically seek its quieter character.
-This self-selection produces slightly higher guest satisfaction scores and better reviews on booking platforms — which in turn support premium pricing.
-The trade-off is that general Phuket traffic doesn’t automatically spill into the area.
+Kamala relies on destination appeal.
+Guests who choose Kamala seek quieter character.
+This self-selection produces higher satisfaction scores and supports premium pricing, but general Phuket traffic does not automatically spill into the area.

 Liquidity and Exit

 Bang Tao has the deepest resale market on Phuket’s west coast.
-Active agency networks, international buyer interest, and a large volume of comparable units mean you can price and exit within a reasonable timeframe.
-Appreciation since 2020 has averaged 5–8% per year in desirable sub-zones.
+Active agency networks and large comparable inventory mean fairly priced units exit within 3-5 months in normal conditions.
+Appreciation since 2020 has averaged 5-8% per year in desirable sub-zones.

 Kamala’s resale market is thinner.
-Premium properties take longer to sell because the buyer pool is narrower.
-That said, well-positioned properties in quality developments have appreciated 6–10% annually as demand from privacy-seeking buyers has grown.
-The risk is holding a property in a project with poor management or an unmarketable layout.
+Premium properties take longer because the buyer pool is narrower.
+Well-positioned projects in quality developments have appreciated 6-10% annually as privacy-seeking demand grew.
+See best areas to buy in Phuket for corridor-level context.

 Which Should You Choose?